+Provence is not meant to be rushed through.
+Its charm and natural beauty invite you to take it slowly.
+Having a list of places to visit is important, but you also need time for off the road attractions.
 I gave myself a lot of time to explore.
 I covered no more than 100 miles a day, taking frequent stops along the way.
-Roads are narrow and often steep, so you will be moving slowly whether you want to or not.
+Roads are narrow and often steep, so you will be moving slowly whether you want it to or not.

+Roads are in very good shape but moving across Provence can be challenging.
+Typical intersections are replaced with roundabouts – very confusing to American visitors.
 I flew into Nice and spent three nights on the French Rivera.
-From there, I headed north towards rural Provence and this is when my dream vacation started.
+From there, I headed north towards rural Provence and this is when I started my dream vacation.

-Gorges du Verdon, the Grand Canyon of Europe
+Gorges du Verdon – the Grand Canyon of Europe

-Fontaine de Valucluse
+Village Fontaine de Vaucluse

 Abbaye de Senanque

 The deep ochre stone used in the construction of this hilltop village makes it look warm and inviting.
 Find the charm of an old architecture combined with a natural beauty of the red rocks cliffs.
-Right from the main square, step onto well maintained hiking trails leading to the orange, yellow, and red canyon.
+Right from the main square, step onto well-maintained hiking trails leading to the orange, yellow, and red canyon.
 Just beautiful!

 Arles is a UNESCO World Heritage Site.
 The town dates back to the 7th century BC.
 It features major Roman sites, such as the Arena and the Theater, integrated into the buildings of the town.

 Arles is also famous for Vincent van Gogh who spent 15 months there, from February 1888 to May 1889, during the zenith in the development of his art.
-The Fondation Vincent van Gogh Arles opened in 2014 to showcase his work and promote contemporary artists.
+The Foundation Vincent van Gogh Arles opened in 2014 to showcase his work and promote contemporary artists.

 The walled city of Avignon is one of France’s top tourist destinations and home to great museums and beautiful architecture.
 Popes’ Palace is the most famous landmark in Avignon.
 Catholic popes lived and operated out of there between 1309 and 1377.
 Avignon is full of history, life, art, and music.